SinghSuryaDeep/AI-Agents/README.md

 ## [frameworks/beeai\_research\_assistant.py](https://github.com/SinghSuryaDeep/Agentic-AI/blob/main/frameworks/beeai_research_assistant.py)

-### 🧠 Framework: BeeAI
+### 🧠 Framework: Bee

-BeeAI is an agentic framework designed to build intelligent agents that can reason, plan, and use tools to achieve goals.
+Bee is an agentic framework designed to build intelligent agents that can reason, plan, and use tools to achieve goals.
 It emphasizes structured agent behavior and memory management.

 ### 💼 Use Case: Research Assistant

-This BeeAI example implements a **research assistant capable of answering queries by leveraging external tools**, specifically Wikipedia.
+This Bee example implements a **research assistant capable of answering queries by leveraging external tools**, specifically Wikipedia.
 A fallback mechanism is also included for scenarios where specialized tools might not be fully functional.

 #### How it Works: